aspiringsecurity/Water-ICM/README.md

 https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/w3ui-incident-storage

 b.
+Polygon: We are utilizing ZoraModuleManager, and ZoraProtocolFeeSettings in our our dapp and deploying it on Polygon after registering the Zora market module.
+We are developing a crowdsourcing marketplace using Zora's auction house template for enabling sharing of government assets like prepaid card, meter details information, meter license management and quarterly pollution check and control.
+We are using the zora starter kit to access ZORA API, Creator Toolkit, and Marketplace Hyperstructure.
+Zora's Auction House template is being utilized for NFT marketplace of alarm clock wallpapers and background ringtones purchase and auction.

+Audit smart contracts compiled on Polygon managed by Ministry of Water.
+Please visit https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/Polygon-Audit-Contracts

+c.
 The Graph: Use of existing subgraph at the graph explorer The Graph data analytics & visualization tool for communities: https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Model-ICM-Planner/subgraph-node and https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/TheGraph-data-analytics-community-tooling

 2. a Metaverse Asset/Risk Manager for Cooperatives and Self Help Groups: https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/metaverse-cooperative-assets